The Real Alcazar de Sevilla royal palaces and gardens complex in Seville is one of the top sights to visit in Andalusia and all of Spain.

-The best times to visit is during the first hour or in the afternoon — tourist groups and bus parties are more common in the morning.
-Later in the afternoon the palace will get progressively quieter but don’t leave it to late — various buildings start to close around half an hour after the above stated last admission times.
+The best times to visit are during the first hour or in the afternoon — tourist groups and bus parties are more common in the morning.
+Later in the afternoon the palace will get progressively quieter but don’t leave it too late — various buildings start to close around half an hour after the above-stated last admission times.

 Tickets for the Real Alcazar

-Buying advance admission tickets online cost only €1 more and are almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
+Buying advance admission tickets online cost only €1 more and is almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
+At times tickets are not sold onsite at all.
 A wide variety of guided tours are also available.

 See Buying Tickets for the Real Alcazar for more details and options.

 Getting to the Real Alcazar in Seville